alanoudmk/Electrical-Circuit-with-LED-and-Push-Button/README.md

   - LED
   - Resistor ( 10K ohm)

-The circuit works as follows:
+The Circuit Works as Follows:
   - The resistor is used to keep the push button pin in a known state (HIGH) when the button is not pressed.
       - Without the pull-up resistor, the pin would be in a floating state, which could lead to _unpredictable behavior_.
   -  When the push button is pressed, it connects the pin to ground, pulling the voltage down to 0V (LOW).